rust-bakery/nom/README.md

 - [x] **state machine handling**: consumers provide a basic way of managing state machines
 - [x] **descriptive errors**: the parsers can aggregate a list of error codes with pointers to the incriminated input slice.
 Those error lists can be pattern matched to provide useful messages.
 - [x] **custom error types**: you can provide a specific type to improve errors returned by parsers
-- [x] **safe parsing**: nom leverages Rust's safe memory handling and powerful types, and parsers are routinely fuzzed and tested with real wolrd data.
+- [x] **safe parsing**: nom leverages Rust's safe memory handling and powerful types, and parsers are routinely fuzzed and tested with real world data.
 So far, the only flaws found by fuzzing were in code written outside of nom
 - [x] **speed**: benchmarks have shown that nom parsers often outperform many parser combinators library like Parsec and attoparsec, some regular expression engines and even handwritten C parsers

 Reference documentation is available [here](http://rust.unhandledexpression.com/nom/).